Can I Get Pregnant After 35? A Candid Consult

 7. When should I start talking about reproductive planning with my doctor?

 Our mid-30s can be a wonderful time in life as we have more stability in our careers, personal lives, and a better awareness of our overall health.
-With proper planning and discussions with your provider, you can absolutely achieve a healthy pregnancy after age 35.
+With proper planning and discussions with your provider, you can achieve a healthy pregnancy after age 35.

 This error message is only visible to WordPress admins